MiTo0o/Github-Timeline/README.md

 ### Api key

 - add api key to local .env file for development
-- add add api key to github repository secrets for deployment
+- add api key to github repository secrets for deployment